-The name on your 329 Card must match the government issued valid ID used to register – this is for the patient’s/caregiver’s protection since both the 329 Card and a valid ID are required anytime you are in possession of medical marijuana.
+The name on your 329 Card must match the government issued valid ID used to register – this is for the patient’s/caregiver’s protection since both the 329 Card and a valid ID are required anytime you are in possession of medical cannabis.

 Username & Password Tips

 - When creating your “free” secure account at login.ehawaii.gov, be sure to write down your username and password – and keep this in a safe place.